hdoro/gororobas/README.md

 - [x] BiomeJS?
 - [x] Migrate data from Sanity
+- [x] OpenTelemetry
+- [x] Fix access control on User and UserProfile - non-admins can't access their `global_user_profile`
+  - Partial fix was to remove access control on User
-- [ ] Consider skipping on notes for now
+- [x] Consider skipping on notes for now
   - If so, is there an eye-catching way of using AI and RAG?
+  - Won't skip, let's stretch!
 - [ ] User profile
   - Profile picture
   - Bio